raginigupta90/AI-Agent-Pipeline-Educational-Content-Generator/README.md

 # AI Agent Pipeline – Educational Content Generator

+## Overview

-A lightweight agent-based AI pipeline implemented in Python that generates and reviews educational content for school students.
+This project implements a lightweight agent-based AI pipeline to generate and review educational content for school students.

-The project demonstrates agent collaboration, structured input/output, and a review–refine workflow, all exposed through a simple command-line interface (CLI).
+It demonstrates how multiple AI agents can collaborate in a controlled workflow using structured inputs and outputs, without relying on heavy frameworks.

+The system consists of:
+- A **Generator Agent** that creates draft educational content
+- A **Reviewer Agent** that evaluates the generated content
+- A **Command-Line UI** that triggers the agent pipeline and displays each stage clearly

+The project is built using pure Python and is designed to run on Windows via Command Prompt (CMD).

 ---

-## Features

-- Two clearly defined AI agents:
-  - Generator Agent – creates educational content
-  - Reviewer Agent – evaluates content quality
-- Structured JSON-based communication between agents
-- One-pass refinement logic based on reviewer feedback
-- Simple and transparent command-line interface
-- No external frameworks required

----

 ## Agent Architecture

-User (CLI)
+User (CLI UI)
 ↓
 Generator Agent
 ↓
 Reviewer Agent
 ↓
-(Optional Refinement)
+(Optional Refinement Pass)
 ↓
-Final Output
+Final Output Display

 ---

 ## Agents Description

-### Generator Agent
+### 1. Generator Agent

 **Responsibility:**
-Generates draft educational content for a given grade and topic.
+Generates draft educational content based on grade and topic.

 #### Input (Structured)